openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 Settings and Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Set the configuration in the VMAX backend group in cinder.conf using the
+Set the configuration in the PowerMax backend group in cinder.conf using the
    following parameters and restart cinder.

    +-----------------------+-------------------------+-------------------+